 - Details regarding your employment (optional)

-Additionally, certain brokers impose age restrictions that require the investor to be a legal adult (at least 18 years of age) to start investing.
-And as applicable to every U.S. citizen, you will be governed by the fact that you cannot trade on someone else's behalf, and the trade should only originate from you or your account.
+Additionally, certain brokers impose age restrictions that require the investor to be a legal adult (at least 18 years of age) to start investing in US stocks.
+And as applicable to every US citizen, you will be governed by the fact that you cannot trade on someone else's behalf, and the trade should only originate from you or your account.

-Once you have all the above documents, you can sign-up online on any online stockbroker platform such as Interactive Brokers, Scottrade, Robinhood, Ameritrade, ETrade, TradeKing, etc.
+Once you have all the documents mentioned above, you can sign-up on any online stockbroker platform such as Interactive Brokers, Scottrade, Robinhood, Ameritrade, ETrade, TradeKing, etc. where you will get the best US stocks to buy now.

-Once registration is complete, you can do thorough financial planning and analysis as you kickstart your journey of buying and selling stocks.
+Once registration is complete, you can do thorough financial planning and analysis as you kickstart your journey of buying and selling the best US stocks available.

 Day Trading or Delivery Based Trades - which one is better for H1B/L1 visa holders?